-Status & Relationship to Superintendent Leadership Quality Standard (SLQS):
+Status & Relationship to Superintendent Leadership Quality Standard (SLQS): This report aligns with the SLOS in the following way:

-c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.

-a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; c. delegating responsibility to staff, where appropriate, to enhance operational efficiency and effectiveness; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and
+COMPETENCY: (7) Supporting Effective Governance INDICATORS: d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and g. implementing board policies and supporting the regular review and evaluation of their impact.

-(i) ensure effective stewardship of the board's resources,
+33(1) A board, as a partner in education, has the responsibility to (i) ensure effective stewardship of the board's resources,